SunnySuite/Sunny.jl/docs/src/structure-factor.md

 use trilinear interpolation to determine the results at the requested wave vector.

+To retrieve the intensities at all wave vectors for which there is exact data, first call the function [`all_exact_wave_vectors`](@ref) to generate a list of `qs`.
+This takes an optional keyword argument `bzsize`, which must be given a tuple of three integers specifying the number of Brillouin zones to calculate, e.g., `bzsize=(2,2,2)`.
+The resulting list of wave vectors may then be passed to `intensities`.

 The convenience function [`connected_path`](@ref) returns a list of wavevectors sampled along a path that connects specified $𝐪$ points.
 This list can be used as an input to `intensities`.

-To retrieve the intensities at all wave vectors for which there is exact data, one can use the function [`intensity_grid`](@ref).
-This takes an optional keyword argument `bzsize`, which must be given a tuple of three integers specifying the number of Brillouin zones to calculate, e.g., `bzsize=(2,2,2)`.

 A number of keyword arguments are available which modify the calculation of structure factor intensity.
 See the documentation of [`intensities`](@ref) for a